BUFFALO MAC AND CHEESE ON YOUR TABLE IN 20 MINUTES!

 CAN I MAKE BUFFALO MAC AND CHEESE AHEAD OF TIME?

-It is best to reheat the Buffalo Mac and Cheese in the oven verses the stove.
-You can either reheat in an oven proof skillet or in a 9×13 baking dish.
+You can reheat Buffalo Mac and Cheese in an oven proof skillet or transfer to a 9×13 baking dish.

 - Preheat the oven to 350 degrees F.

-- Stir in a couple tablespoons of milk for added moisture.
+- Stir in a couple tablespoons of milk for creamier consistency.

-- Bake for 20 minutes, remove foil and bake an additional 10 minutes or until completely heated through.
+- Bake for 20 minutes, stir, uncover, and bake an additional 5-10 minutes or until completely heated through.

-- For extra cheesiness, you can top with additional cheese when you remove the foil and bake for 10 minutes.
+- For extra cheesiness, you can top with additional cheese when you remove the foil and bake for 10 minutes or until melted.

 CAN I FREEZE BUFFALO MAC AND CHEESE?